Understand Video Skills

-The Video Skill API offers advantages over using a custom skill for video.
-Through the Video Skill API, Alexa is aware of video devices and services a user has or subscribes to, and enables the user to control experiences across these devices and services by voice.
-The Video Skill API intelligently controls devices and routes users to the content they want.
-In contrast, custom skills require users to invoke a skill by name, and result in individual skills that aren't aware of the user's broader set of devices and services.
+A video skills offers advantages over a custom skill for video.
+The video interfaces use the pre-built voice interaction model.
+This model gives you a set of predefined utterances that users say to control your device.
+Through these interfaces, Alexa is aware of the video devices and services that a user has or subscribes to, and enables the user to control experiences across these devices and services.
+In contrast, custom skills require users to invoke a skill by name.
+These custom skills aren't aware of the user's broader set of devices and services.

-For example, a video provider produces custom content, a new television series called "The Adventures of Sam".
-If that provider uses the Video Skill API to create an Alexa skill, that content can be ingested into Alexa's content catalog.
+For example, a video provider produces custom content, a new television series called "The Adventures of Sam."
+If that provider uses the Video API to create an Alexa skill, that content can be ingested into the Alexa content catalog.
 Alexa then understands the provider for the content.
-When a customer says, "Alexa, play The Adventures of Sam", Alexa identifies the content provider, and walks the customer through the process of enabling the appropriate skill.
-Without the Video Skill API, a customer would have to remember that "The Adventures of Sam" came from a specific provider, make sure they had enabled that provider's custom skill, and then ask the skill for the content.
+When a customer says, "Alexa, play The Adventures of Sam," Alexa identifies the content provider, and walks the customer through the process of enabling the appropriate skill.
+Without the Video API, a customer would have to remember that "The Adventures of Sam" came from a specific provider, make sure they had enabled that provider's custom skill, and then ask the skill for the content.

 Understand how a video skill works

 - The person interacting with the Alexa device and the subscriber to your video service.

 - Video Skill API

 - Alexa understands the pre-built voice commands and converts them to directives (JSON messages) that are sent to video skills.